Managing Private Network for Colocation

 In the Colocation menu there is a Private Network hyperlink which will navigate you to the Private Network Overview page.

-In the 'Technical Details' section, the Private Network service will have a status when it's Enabled or 'Not Available' when the service is not active.
+In the ‘Technical Details‘ section, the Private Network service will have a status 30179639when it’s Enabled or ‘Not Available’ when the service is not active.

 See also the ‘Enabled Colocation Racks‘ section above.